-Working towards lasting D&I change may seem like a challenge especially when you think about taking your efforts across borders.
+Working towards lasting DEI change may seem like a challenge especially when you think about taking your efforts across borders.
 However, there are many opportunities to drive change from a global perspective.
-In this session, we will discuss a recent Workday study that focuses on how to keep your global workforce connected, how to tune in to employee needs and explore D&I best practices.
+In this session, we will discuss a recent Workday study that focuses on how to keep your global workforce connected, how to tune in to employee needs and explore DEI best practices.

 Respect and inclusion are strongly correlated.
-You can’t have one without the other.
-Not only does our data show that, but we can actually recommend clear, specific actions that change for the better.
-Join our workshop to see real examples of how respect and inclusion are tightly correlated, how our data measures these pillars of workplace culture, and what the steps organizations can take to take real DEI action and avoid the threats of the Great Resignation.
+Not only does our data show that, but we can actually recommend clear, specific actions to bring change for the better.
+Join our workshop to see how our data measures respect and inclusion the pillars of workplace culture, and what the steps organizations can take to take real DEI action and avoid the threats of the Great Resignation.

 Janine Yancey, founder & CEO, Emtrain

-Kristy McCann Flynn Founder of GoCoach an upskilling platform for all employees will be discussing her 20 years in HR and how learning always bridge the gap to equitable opportunities for all.
+Kristy McCann Flynn founder of GoCoach, an upskilling platform for all employees will be discussing her 20 years in HR and how learning always bridges the gap to equitable opportunities for all.

 Kristy McCann Flynn, founder & CEO, GoCoach

 Being a member of a historically marginalized community in a workplace can bring additional effort, stress, and mental-health burdens.
 How can employers become more aware of the impact on individuals as well as the company?
 What initiatives have helped ease the burden, ranging from cultural changes to improved benefits?
 How can sensitivity to this issue reduce burnout and improve employee retention and job satisfaction?

 Singleton Beato, global chief diversity, equity & inclusion officer, McCann Worldgroup